 The Customized Learning Path (CLP) is unique to each student and is based on his or her academic and career needs.
-Placement that facilitates optimum learning for each student shall be determined by established principles of growth and development, by the academic and career interests of the student and by acquisition of subject area skills and competencies.
-Consistent with school board rules and in accordance with state statute [1012.28 (5) F.S.], the Superintendent has designated the principal of the school as the final authority in the placement of students in programs or classes.
+Placement that facilitates optimum learning for each student shall be determined by established principles of growth and development, by the academic and career interests of students and by acquisition of subject area skills and competencies, consistent with school board rules and in accordance with state statues.
+The Superintendent has designated the principal of the school as the final authority in the placement of students in programs or classes.